 Navigating the tricky terrain of getting working capital can be as confusing as it is frustrating.
 But it all really starts with finding the right cash advance provider.
-Problem is that not all cash advance providers are created equally, so asking the right questions is key to deciding who to choose as your lender.
+The problem is that not all cash advance providers are created equally, so asking the right questions is key to deciding who to choose as your lender.

 You need to make sure that the company you choose has your business’s best interest at heart and that they won’t lock you into an unsustainable cycle that your business won’t handle.
 To help you navigate this process, we’ve laid out the five key questions you should ask your prospective cash advance company.

 1. What happens if I default on my loan?